-- Changes or modifications in the classroom in order for the child to participate in the regular activities. - Support services including speech and language support, mental health support, etc. and access to off-site occupational therapy. - Support services in the centers' setting: including speech and language support, mental health support, etc. and access to off-site occupational therapy. - Reduction of the staff to child ratio in the classroom to which the child may be assigned. - Purchase of special equipment, materials, ramps, or other aids. - Dual placement between an ABCD center and the local public school system to provide specialized learning services.
+- Changes or modifications in the classroom in order for the child to participate in the regular activities. - Support services including speech and language support, occupational therapy, mental health support, etc. - Support services in the centers' setting: including speech and language support, mental health support, etc. - Reduction of the staff to child ratio in the classroom to which the child may be assigned. - Purchase of special equipment, materials, ramps, or other aids. - Dual placement between an ABCD center and the local public school system to provide specialized learning services.
 The child will spend part of the day in their local public school classroom and return to an ABCD inclusive classroom for the remainder of the day.

-If the program cannot accommodate a child's special needs; the program provides the parent(s) written and verbal notification within 30 days as to the reasons and helps to find a more appropriate program for the child.
+If the program cannot accommodate a child's special needs, the program provides the parent(s) written and verbal notification within 30 days as to the reasons and helps to find a more appropriate program for the child.